hashgraph/hedera-mirror-node/README.md

 - This mirror node software can download the balance files, validate at least 1/3 of nodes have signed and then process the balance files for long term storage.

+### Rosetta API
+In addition to the REST API which exposes the persisted network entities (accounts, balances, transactions, topics and tokens), the Mirror Node also provides a [Rosetta API](https://www.rosetta-api.org/docs/welcome.html) compliant REST API server.
+This exposes a subset of data with a focus on blockchain data integration.
+See [rosetta-server](docs/rosetta-server.md) for more details.

 ## Getting Started

 ### Technologies